 Lisbet sat on the threadbare rug and worried.
 They’d be here very soon.
 They'd be here and they didn’t deserve it.
 But she could see no other way forward.

 She was surrounded by strange signs and little stacks of the materials she used for divination.
-When the teeth kept saying the same thing she’d tried other mediums.
+When the teeth kept saying the same thing she’d tried other things.
 She’d read it from falling needles.
 She’d read it in powdered bone.
 There were little piles of ash everywhere.
 She’d even burnt her last turtle shell.
 It cracked in a way that asked her why did you waste me?
 You know it already.

 It would have been easier to hide away from a simpler human.